Who is eligible?

 If admitted, you will be asked to pay a €350 non refundable deposit if you wish to confirm your enrollment in the program.
 This amount will be credited towards your first semester's tuition.

-Under exceptional circumstances, if admitted, you may defer you acceptance by a semester.
-This can only be done once.
-Note that in that case, a second €350 deposit will be required in order to re-confirm your place for the semester of entry.
-Both deposits are credited towards the first semester's tuition.
+If your deferment request is accepted, you will be asked to pay a second €350 deposit in order to re-confirm your place for the semester of entry.
+Both deposits are credited towards your first semester's tuition.